 At the time, my mother was having another breakdown.
 I moved out about 4 days before she was sectioned.

 I had not planned to move out, it was a snap decision I made after becoming fearful of my mother because her behaviour was very bizarre.
 If you are Bipolar, you may have had similar symptoms.
-She was convinced she was a prophet from God.
+She was convinced she was [removed by Admin] from God.
 She also believed she was pregnant, the pregnancy a product of immaculate conception and would sit on the couch describing the "contractions' she was feeling.

 A few months later, I decided I was going to move to Australia.
 I barely planned.
 It was a snap decision I made one day and a week later I was off to Queensland, Australia, without a job, a home or money.
 Perhaps I was being a rebellious teen.
 No doubt I was pretty messed up at the time and I believe I was trying to run away from the chaos at home.
 Although that makes sense, I also worry that perhaps I was behaving Manically?